gaplo917/azure-db-benchmark/README.md

 # test connection
 yarn ping

-# init database
+# init database (drop all tables and create again)
 yarn reset
-# OR if it is a citus powered postgresql
+# OR if it is a citus powered postgresql, do an extra step for data sharding
 yarn reset-citus

+# Re-balance citus distributed table after scaling database
+yarn rebalance

 # insert reproducible random data with 4000 dataset (2.2M records, ~1.2GB)
 yarn insert --worker=4 --concurrency=2000 --maxDbConnection=250 --numOfDataSet=4000